-Unless cattlemen and shepherds are allowed to make a profit commensurate with the cost reduction against other methods, or are compensated for the ancillary benefits to soil productivity they provide, they won't have the capital to attract investment in new equipment, training, research, and supply infrastructure.
+Unless cattlemen and shepherds are allowed to make a profit commensurate with the cost reduction against other methods, or are compensated for the ancillary services they can and do provide, they won't have the capital to attract investment in new equipment, training, research, and supply infrastructure.
 That means unless the weed manager can charge nearly as much as it costs the bureaucrats to do the job some other way, including internal costs, the weeds will continue to spread because the shepherds won't have the capital to rebuild the industry.
-If we do not retrain and rebuild this industry, the weeds will win.
+If we do not rebuild our nation's pastoral industry, the weeds will win.
 Unfortunately, the animal managers are competitors of the same unionized bureaucracy the public has invested with the power to let the contracts.

 I'm a father, and an educated techie.
 I raised my two girls to appreciate the land, so they know our weeds on sight.
 They shoot straight and calm.
 They ride well.
 They can tolerate hardship.
 But I also made sure they both started college calculus before they were 14.
 They wrote their first graduate-level paper on Roman history when they were 12 & 13.
 The two will have almost a dozen college advanced placement tests to their credit.
 So, what do they want to do for careers?
-Are they going to be the fearsome Federal Judge and contract software specialist as I had dreamed?
-Uh, no. One is fascinated with soil science while the other loves animals.
+Are they going to be the fearsome Federal Judge and contract software specialist I had dreamed?
+Uh, no. One is into soil science while the other wants to go into animal behavior.
 Have I "failed"?